Myanmar's Suu Kyi Denies Charges Of Genocide Against Rohingya Minority

 "It cannot be ruled out that disproportionate force was used by members of the defense services in some cases, in disregard of international humanitarian law, or that they did not distinguish clearly enough between ARSA fighters and civilians," she told the court.

-However, Suu Kyi argued that Gambia does not have enough evidence to lodge charges of genocide, and pledged that anyone who committed war crimes would be held accountable through Myanmar's own military justice system.
+Suu Kyi argued that Gambia does not have enough evidence to lodge charges of genocide and pledged that anyone who committed war crimes would be held accountable through Myanmar's own military justice system.

 "Please bear in mind this complex situation and the challenge to sovereignty and security in our country when you are assessing the intent of those who attempted to deal with the rebellion," she said.
 "Surely, under the circumstances, genocidal intent cannot be the only hypothesis."